 This graph of Gross Margin % vs Cost Multiplier for Direct Selling vs Distributor @ 60% Markup shows that you can’t even break even by using a typical distributor unless you have a 1.6X Price Multiplier.

-This graph of Dollar Profit vs Cost Multiplier for Direct Selling vs Distributor @ 60% Markup shows (on the Difference line) that for you to earn the same as the distributor per unit, you need to set a Price Multiplier of around that 2.5X – 2.7X mark.
+This graph of Dollar Profit vs Cost Multiplier for Direct Selling vs Distributor @ 60% Markup shows (on the Difference line) that for you to earn half as the distributor per unit, you need to set a Price Multiplier of around that 2.3X – 2.5X mark.
 That is where that magic number comes from.
-Go below that multiplier and the distributor earns more than you do!
-See how the Difference line crosses 1 at around 2.5-2.7.
-You want to be on the high side of this number if using a distributor.
-Just for the warm fuzzies of course, because, well, you are doing all the work getting this thing made.
-It makes sense for you to earn more than they do.
+Go below that multiplier and the distributor earns a vast amount more than you do!

 In Practice, The Value of Distributors